Resolve high series cardinality

 Delete data to reduce high cardinality

-Consider whether you need the data causing high cardinality.
-In some cases, you may decide you no longer need this data, in which case you may choose to delete the whole bucket or delete a range of data.
+Consider whether you need the data that is causing high cardinality.
+If you no longer need this data, you can delete the whole bucket or delete a range of data.

 Support and feedback